facebook pixel

 • Don't try to game the system — Google penalises misleading markup

-• Update your markup as your site evolves
+• Update your markup as your content evolves

 • Include image alt text with descriptive, keyword-rich labels